MadibaGroup/2024-zkFBA/K Drafts/protocol_constraints.md

 $$L_n(X) \cdot (Z(X) - 1) = 0$$

 The first and third equations are boundary conditions: the grand product must open at 1 at both the start and the end of the domain.
 The middle equation is the membership check traversing every tick.
-Both boundary conditions are required -- without the end condition, a prover could satisfy the start and then quietly substitute values outside the table partway through without detection.
+Both boundary conditions are required,  without the end condition, a prover could satisfy the start and then quietly substitute values outside the table partway through without detection.

 ---

-## 3. Bids++ and Asks++ -- $B(X)$ and $A(X)$
+## 3. Bids++ and Asks++,  $B(X)$ and $A(X)$

 These are the private raw inputs: how many shares were bid or offered at exactly each price tick, before any accumulation.